Cleaning Your Ceiling Fan in 5 Easy Steps

 - Christine uses a microfiber cloth and spray she bought at the same time she bought the fan.

-Entry Filed under: Susan's World, Works-For-Me-Wednesday.
+Entry filed under: Susan's World, Works-For-Me-Wednesday.
 Tags: cleaning, Works-For-Me-Wednesday.

 1.